U.S. Citizenship and Immigration Services (USCIS)

 - Signatures: On March 20, USCIS announced that it will accept all benefit forms and documents with reproduced original signatures, for submissions dated on or after March 21, 2020, for the duration of the National Emergency.
 This temporary change only applies to signatures.
 All other form instructions should be followed when completing a form.

-- Deadline Flexibility: On July 1, USCIS announced it is extending the flexibilities in place since March 30, 2020, to assist applicants and petitioners who are responding to certain:
+- Deadline Flexibility: On Sept.
+11, 2020, USCIS announced a further extension the flexibilities in place since March 30, 2020, to assist applicants and petitioners who are responding to certain:

 - Requests for Evidence;